rimzhim1/quadro/README.md

 # quadro
-website created uing html css and bootstrap
+website created using html css and bootstrap